npofsi/WakeActivity/README.md

-# awakeactivity
+# WakeActivity
-An application to start a service to start other apps
+An android application to start a service to start other apps